Putting up Walls for Multifunctional Spaces—and Privacy

 Adding a wall creates a new bedroom, while transom windows let in soft light

 The notion of adding a dishwasher to their kitchen escalated into a full gut renovation, and then took another, unexpected turn when Chris and Amber found out their second child was on the way.
 The project was now an opportunity to carve out a room for their older son.
 A wall was added to separate the dining nook from the rest of the kitchen, turning it into a bedroom, and a milk glass transom window was installed above the doorway to allow light to filter through.
 Finishing touches; a crib, picture shelves, roller blinds, and a colorful rug complete the transformation from dining nook to a growing boy’s bedroom.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 Paul’s one-bedroom in Hells Kitchen